 Historically, the ecoregion’s forests were of very varied structure, hosting a mosaic of woodland, open grasslands, scrub, heaths, and naturally formed regions of blanket bog.
 The area has reduced dramatically because of both human intervention and changes in climate.
 The majority has been converted to agriculture, moorland for grouse and deer hunting, and forest plantations of Sitka spruce and lodgepole pine.

 Climate change may have a profound effect on the actual and potential distribution of Scots pine.
 Natural regeneration of woodland is prevented by the overgrazing of sheep and red deer.
 Without fencing, reducing sheep numbers, and culling deer, there is little potential to expand the woodlands.
-Atmospheric pollutants such as nitrogen and sulphur oxides from burning fossil fuel and vehicles affect moorland.
+Atmospheric pollutants such as nitrogen and sulfur oxides from burning fossil fuels and vehicles affect moorland.
 Wildlife is poisoned or trapped on some grouse moors.
 The hybridization of Scottish wildcats with domestic cats is so extensive that the IUCN has advised that it is no longer a viable population without the introduction of unhybridized wildcats from elsewhere in Europe.

-The priority conservation actions for the next decade will be to: 1) ensure afforestation efforts are strategically planned to increase connectivity without endangering mosaic habitats beneficial to scarce species; 2) prevent wildlife persecution; and 3) prevent overgrazing by deer and sheep in semi-natural habitats.
+The priority conservation actions for the next decade will be to 1) ensure afforestation efforts are strategically planned to increase connectivity without endangering mosaic habitats beneficial to scarce species; 2) prevent wildlife persecution, and 3) prevent overgrazing by deer and sheep in semi-natural habitats.